rsfl/ollamascripts/README.md

 # ollamascripts
 These are scripts to extract and create logs from ollama.
-Either from prompts or turn current logs into json.
+Either from prompts or turn current logs into json,csv

 - One script turns original ollama logs to .json formated logs
 - The other script runs automatically random prompts to create prompts outputs